tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddAEnvironment/index.md

 E.g. all identical traffic lights grouped in *TrafficLights* Object.
 The same can be done with trees, buildings, signs etc.

-You can group Objects as you like, but at the end remember to group all top level Environment Objects into a *Map* object as explained in the beginning.
+You can group Objects as you like, but at the end remember to group all top level Environment Objects into a *Map* object as explained in the beginning of this section.

 ### Add an Environment Script
 Add an `Environment Script` as component in the `Environment` object.

-1. Click on the *Add Component* button in the `Environment` object
+1. Click on the *Add Component* button in the `Environment` object.

     ![Add environment script gif](add_environment_script.gif)

-1. Search for `Environment` and select it
+1. Search for `Environment` and select it.

     ![Search for environment script](search_environment_script.png)

-1. Set the [`MGRS`](https://en.wikipedia.org/wiki/Military_Grid_Reference_System) offset to the origin position of the coordinate system where the *Lanelet2* used is defined.
+1. Set the [`MGRS`](https://en.wikipedia.org/wiki/Military_Grid_Reference_System) to the offset of your Environment as explained [in this section](../../../../UserGuide/ProjectGuide/Components/Environment/#environment-script).

     ![environment mgrs](environment_mgrs.png)

-1. Due to the differences in the coordinate systems between *VectorMapBuilder* and *Unity*, it is sometimes necessary to appropriately complete and transform the `Environment` object.
+2. Due to the differences between *VectorMapBuilder* and *Unity*, it may be necessary to set the transform of the `Environment` object.
 The transform in Environment should be set in such a way that the Traffic Lanes match the modeled roads.
-Most often it is necessary to set the positive `90` degree rotation over `Y` axis
+Most often it is necessary to set the positive `90` degree rotation over `Y` axis.

     ![environment transformation](environment_transformation.png)

 ### Add a Directional Light

-1. Create a new child Object of the Environment and name it `Directional Light`
+1. Create a new child Object of the Environment and name it `Directional Light`.

     ![add directional light](directional_light_add_object.gif)